Mela User Guide

 Euclid

-Euclid converts incoming MIDI notes into Euclidean rhythm.
-The core idea behind Euclidean rhythms is arranging a given number of events as evenly as possible in a pattern.
+The Euclid module converts notes into Euclidean rhythms.
+Euclidean rhythms arrange a given number of events as evenly as possible across a pattern.

-The module works well with the Arpeggiator module – insert it before Euclid and set the Retrig parameter off.
-When combined with the MIDI Source’s Note-On/Off Gate mode the rhythm can be turned into a modulation signal.
+The module works well with the Arpeggiator module.
+Insert it before Euclid and turn off Retrig.
+When combined with the MIDI Source’s Note-On/Off Gate mode, the rhythm can also be used as a modulation signal.

 Sync